markr-ao/blog/data/blog/avoid-primitive-obsession-csharp-10.md

 }
 ```

-Now if we were to invoke the constructor with parameters in the wrong order, e.g. `var event = new CheckoutEvent(zipCode, country);` we would encounter compile errors:
+Now if we were to invoke the constructor with arguments in the wrong order, e.g. `var event = new CheckoutEvent(zipCode, country);` we would encounter compile errors:

 - Argument 1: cannot convert from 'ZipCode' to 'Country'
 - Argument 2: cannot convert from 'Country' to 'ZipCode'